archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 | Exploration/overview                          | Mind map (Mermaid mindmap or mindmap plugin)                           | Great for .mdx overview pages.                                       |
 | Trade-off matrix                              | Table                                                                  | When a grid communicates better than a figure.                       |

-Reusable visual widgets (Showcase, Vs)
+Reusable visual widgets (Showcase, Vs, and category widgets)

 - Prefer these when you want scannable, repeatable patterns for examples, trade-offs, and comparisons.
+- Locations for docs and live examples: /editing/category/widgets.
 - Showcase
   - Use for a single concept with 1..N named sections (Impact, Trade‑offs, Signals, SLOs, etc.).
   - Sections can be authored as rich MDX (text, code, inline components).
   - Choose a card-level tone when you want a subtle border accent: neutral (default), positive, warning, info.
   - You can also set per-section tone accents to draw attention to specific sections.
-  - Authoring examples are maintained in editing/showcase-widgets (route: /editing/showcase-widgets).
+  - Authoring examples are maintained under Editing Widgets (routes: /editing/category/widgets).
 - Vs (A/B/N comparison)
   - Use for 2 or more side-by-side options.
 Each card has a label and bullet points (both can be rich MDX).
   - To emphasize one option, set highlight to the 0-based index (or 'a'/'b' for legacy two-way) and choose highlightTone: neutral | positive | warning | info.
   - The highlight uses a tinted background rather than thick borders to keep the UI calm.
-  - Authoring examples are maintained in editing/showcase-widgets (route: /editing/showcase-widgets).
+  - Authoring examples are maintained under Editing Widgets (routes: /editing/category/widgets).
+- Category widgets (use when they match your content shape)
+  - Checklist: Ideal for “Design review checklist” sections; compact, selectable items.
+  - DoDonts: Show recommended vs avoid patterns side-by-side.
+  - Steps / Timeline: For procedures, rollouts, or lifecycles.
+  - FAQ: Curate common questions and concise answers.
+  - Callout / Alert: Emphasize warnings, info notes, or positive guidance.
+  - Metric / KPI: Present SLO/SLI targets or key numbers.
+  - Cards / CardGrid: Curate multi-item showcases (tools, patterns, examples).
+  - Use component-specific props as documented in /editing/category/widgets.

-Tone semantics when using Showcase/Vs
+Tone semantics when using Showcase/Vs and category widgets

 - Positive guidance or recommended options: use tone "positive".
 - Negative, risky, or cautionary guidance: use tone "warning".
 If you need an "error-like" emphasis, use "warning" (the components do not expose a separate "error" tone).
 - Neutral-but-notable callouts: use tone "info".
 Default/untinted is "neutral".
 - For Vs, per-item highlightTone takes priority over the component-level tone; set highlight to the option to emphasize, and set highlightTone according to the same rules above.
+- For Callout/Alert and other category widgets that support tone, apply the same tone mapping.

 When to use which tone